 "I am disappointed but not discouraged," said Brauner.
 "While we are still short of the finishing line, the negotiations have made considerable concrete progress towards finding a solution that all members can accept.
 Renewed engagement, with greater political will and pressure from civil society, can get us there."

 Fishing subsidies may run as high as US$35 billion worldwide, including US$20 billion that directly contributes to overfishing, according to the Geneva-based U.N.
 Conference on Trade and Development, which deals with trade, investment and development issues.

 Some of the major fishing nations of Europe and Asia favor less-than-total limits on subsidies, while some developing nations want to be virtually exempted from limits.
 The annual subsidies help industrialized fleets maintain capacity through boat-building, maintenance and purchases of gear, fuel and ice.
 Among the largest providers of subsidies are China, the European Union, Japan, South Korea and Spain.

-Meantime, the percentage of stocks fished at biologically unsustainable levels rose to 34.2 percent in 2017 up from 10 percent in 1974, according to Food and Agriculture Organization statistics.
+Meantime, the percentage of stocks fished at biologically unsustainable levels rose to 34.2% in 2017 up from 10% in 1974, according to Food and Agriculture Organization statistics.